A Conceptual Guide to Employee Ownership for Very Small Businesses

 The following may seem like a wide range of complicated choices, but most companies will be able to quickly narrow down the choices.
 For example, only companies that want to share control on a one-person/one-vote basis can use cooperatives, while profit sharing plans are unwieldy mechanisms for majority employee ownership.
 In choosing a plan, companies should consider set-up costs, potential tax benefits, and whether the requirements of the plan fit with the company's goals for employee ownership.

-Our site has a longer article on this subject.
+Our site has an article on equity compensation in LLCs.

 With "restricted stock," companies can grant employees shares that are subject to restrictions.
 Under these plans, an employee receives a defined number of company shares that are subject to forfeiture and transfer restrictions unless certain qualifications are met, such as the employee staying with the company for a defined number of years, the company meeting specified profit goals, or the employee meeting individual goals.
 While the restrictions are in place, the employee could still be eligible for any dividends paid on the shares and could be allowed to vote them as well.